edsoncelio/kubeclean/README.md

 # Kubernetes namespace clean
 Tool to remove empty namespaces on kubernetes

-:warning: Do not run with a kubeconfig with role cluster-admin or define protected namespaces!
+:warning: Do not run with a kubeconfig with role cluster-admin or set the protected namespaces!

 ![](https://img.shields.io/github/license/edsoncelio/kubeclean)